-Certainly one of our more "unique" properties, Cruinn Leum was interestingly first conceived as a recording studio but is now offered as a wonderful holiday home.
+Certainly one of our more "unique" properties, Cruinn-leum was conceived as an artists' retreat with recording studio, but it is also offered as a wonderful holiday home.
 Located in Toscaig, Applecross, the Round House built to high eco specifications, perches high above the narrow road leading down to the pier at Toscaig on the west coast of the Applecross peninsula opposite Breakish on Skye and the Crowlin Islands in a semi-wild location and yet with shopping, dining and filling station nearby.
 Wester Ross in the North West Highlands of Scotland is a popular tourist destination, renowned for its stunning loch and mountain scenery, fantastic white beaches and abundant wildlife, with its remoteness and slower pace of life offering a peaceful sanctuary from the pressures of modern living.

 Applecross and Toscaig are accessed by only two roads, one of which being the infamous 'Bealach na Ba' (Scottish Gaelic for 'Pass of the Cattle') due to it historically being used as an old drovers road to take cattle to market.
 At 2,054 feet with hairpin bends and gradients approaching 20%, it is more akin to the great mountain passes of the Alps boasting the greatest ascent of any road in the UK.
 The adventurous few who take this option are however rewarded with the truly spectacular views across the Applecross hills, the world famous Cuillins of Skye and the sandy bay below, though for those preferring a gentler route, there is an alternative longer road in from Shieldaig along the rugged coastline which whilst a less intense drive, still provides panoramic views over the Torridon Mountains and Loch Torridon.
 The bonus of having such a limited route in is that Applecross has retained a simple unspoilt charm not very evident in most parts of the Scottish Highlands these days.